Activity time: 5 minutes

 Including All Participants

 If any participants are not mobile, you or another child can accommodate by passing the jar.
-If a child is not verbal, you may wish to invite a participant to choose another child, or a co-leader, to read his/her acts of goodness from his/her notebook and place a gemstone in the jar.
+If a child is not verbal, you may wish to invite a participant to choose another child, or a co-leader, to read their acts of goodness from their notebook and place a gemstone in the jar.